 καὶ νῦν τὸ κατέχον οἴδατε, εἰς τὸ ἀποκαλυφθῆναι αὐτὸν ἐν τῷ ἑαυτοῦ καιρῷ. τὸ γὰρ μυστήριον ἤδη ἐνεργεῖται τῆς ἀνομίας, μόνον ὁ κατέχων ἄρτι ἕως ἐκ μέσου γένηται.

-“Even now you know (see, recognize) the restraining effort, that he should be revealed in his own season.
-For the mystery of iniquity is already at work except the restrainer for the time being, until he becomes (arises) from the midst [of mankind].”
+“Even now you know (recognize) the restraining effort, that he should be revealed in his own season.
+For the mystery of iniquity—except the restrainer—is already working now until he becomes (arises) from the midst.”

 THE COMMON HANDLING

 PROBLEMS WITH THE COMMON HANDLING

-While this treatment of the passage seems plausible at first glance, it is sloppy exegesis that is demonstrably wrong on several accounts.
+While this treatment of the passage seems plausible at first glance, a deeper investigation shows that it is flawed on several accounts.